WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Up to Kirstie
+  * KW: You're rather on your own for the next 4 weeks but lets move to bringing all the NSPN data into BIDS format
+    * I'll send emails & follow up with MPM team
+    * For now see if we can jump into the freesurfer derivatives *without* needing the original data in BIDS format
+    * Get the validator working in the browser
+    * Run a few BIDS-Apps for fun (to show we can!!) `#goSingularity` :sparkling_heart:

 #### Where do you need help from Kirstie?

 #### Any other topics

+KW: I'm REALLY delighted that you've got so much running on the HPHI!
+THANK YOU!

 ---